 Paving Collateral.
 Based upon a cost plus a 15% contingency supported by written bid from a paving contractor.

 Improvement Completion Guarantee.
-Two percent (2%) of the estimated cost of construction of the Improvements as provided on the San Miguel County building permit.
+Two percent (2%) of the estimated cost of construction of the Improvements as provided by the Contractor’s estimate.

 Permit Set Approval.
 See Approvals.